kuvivek/drivingTheoryInGermany/README.md

 295. You are driving on a wide road on which oncoming traffic can pass by you, unobstructed.
 Within what distance must you be
 able to stop in any event?
 Within
-❌twice the distance readily visible to me
+❌ twice the distance readily visible to me
 ✅ the distance readily visible to me
-❌half the distance readily visible to me
+❌ half the distance readily visible to me
 **Comment**: The following applies to driving motor vehicles: I may only drive as fast as I can control my vehicle.
 I must
 be able to stop within my range of vision, i.e. the distance I can see.
 Only on very narrow roads must I be able to stop
 within half the range of vision, and in the dark within the range of the dipped beam.
 Then I drive safely.
 The road here is
 well developed, so only the answer with the “single” visible distance needs to be ticked.
 Not half, not double.